-Rectal prolapse occurs when part of the large intestine, or rectum, protrudes from the anus.
+Rectal prolapse occurs when part of the rectum slips down and protrudes from the anus.
 The rectum is the last part of the large intestine and is where the body stores feces before voiding.

 Rectal prolapse is a relatively rare condition, with the American Society of Colon & Rectal Surgeons estimating that it affects fewer than 3 in every 100,000 people.